ibm-cloud-docs/log-analysis/monitor_logs.md

 {: #mon_time_view}

 You might want to see logs within a specific timeframe.

-You can select the logs that are displayed through a view by [applying a timeframe](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-view_events#view_events_step3).

 You can apply a timestamp by specifying an absolute time, a relative time, or a time range.